 Katherine Johnson is a Physicist and Mathematician.
 She calculated the trajectory for Project Mercury and the 1969 Apollo 11 flight to the moon.
 Her story starred in the 2017 box office hit Hidden Figures.

-Hee Oh is a Mathematician who works in dynamical systems.
+Hee Oh is a Mathematician who works in dynamic systems.
 She is the Professor of Mathematics at Yale University and an expert in equidistribution in fractal structures.

 Maryam Mirzakhani, who sadly passed away earlier this year, was honoured with the Fields medal – one of the most prestigious awards in mathematics.
 One of the theorems she co-developed sheds light on several longstanding physics quandaries to do with ricocheting and diffusion.

 Michelle Simmons is a Scientia Professor in Quantum physics with a PhD in Physics.
 She is internationally recognised as a pioneer in atomic electronics and quantum computing.

 There are 101 places you can study Maths at university in the UK.

 To hear about some other cool ways of using applied mathematics, watch these videos from these lecture series at Gresham College.

 Written by Stemette Society members, Fatema and Naomi.